 - comply with accessibility criteria: for people using site reading software, links may display as a list at the end of a page.
 So link text must make sense in its own right and describe the content on the link destination

-- avoid contextual hyperlinks (links within the content) and instead have call to actions (CTAs) below a subsection or at the end of the page
+- avoid contextual hyperlinks (links within the content) and instead have a call to action (CTA) below a subsection or at the end of the page

 - sometimes need to use contextual hyperlinks but avoid where possible: you can see an example on our A to Z list page - Your cancer type